-To that end, Chapter 13 Writing for General Audiences will cover strategies for getting your message across to a general audience and explain how that differs from academic writing.
-Chapter 14 Professional Portfoliowill delve into some specific genres for applying for jobs (such as resumes, cover letters, and online profiles) and graduate schools (CVs and personal statements).
+To that end, Chapter 14 Writing for General Audiences will cover strategies for getting your message across to a general audience and explain how that differs from academic writing.
+Chapter 15 Job and Graduate School Applications will delve into some specific genres for applying for jobs (such as resumes, cover letters, and online profiles) and graduate schools (CVs and personal statements).
 In Chapter 16 Public Texts, you'll learn about other typical genres for general audiences such as strategies for writing effective memos, emails, social media posts, blog posts, infographics, and opinion editorials.
-And finally, Chapter 16 Presentations will take you through the steps to creating a killer presentation--whether a traditional oral presentation or a poster presentation.
+And finally, Chapter 17 Presentations will take you through the steps to creating a killer presentation--whether it be a traditional oral presentation or a poster presentation.

-We believe this textbook will give you the skills you need to succeed in your future at the university, in your career, and in life.
+We believe this (hopefully not boring) textbook will give you the skills you need to succeed in your future at the university, in your career, and in life.